jfhauris/Udacity-DRLND-CompeteCollaborate/README.md

 The control actions are continous, as is the state space.

+The results of training saves the network parameters in the folder /models/by_score/.

 ### Getting Started

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: